 Density – This property is described in terms of API (American Petroleum Institute) gravity and is related to the specific gravity of oil as follows: API Gravity = (141.5/Specific Gravity) – 131.5

 API has units called API degrees.
 Specific gravity value is standardized at 60-degree Fahrenheit for the calculation of API.
-We can see that the lighter the oil in density, the greater its API degree and vice versa.
+Therefore, we can see that the lighter the oil in density, the greater its API degree and vice versa.
 Based on this criterion, crude oil is classified as follows:

 - Light – API > 31.1